-Our pursuit of happiness principally leads us to desire material ‘stuff’ we think will fulfil us.
-But the transformational experiences of travel offers us the chance to stay curious and understand so much more.
+Our pursuit of happiness in life principally leads us to desire material ‘stuff’ we think will fulfil us.
+But exploring the transformative experiences of travel offers us a gift to stay curious and understand so much more.

-Whatever personal answers we’re searching for in life, everyday society and particularly consumerism does a wonderful job of fuelling our ego’s and keeping our attention focussed on ‘shiny objects’ rather than towards the deeper, more genuine life answers, we individually seek.
+Whatever answers we’re searching for in life, everyday society and particularly consumerism does a wonderful job of fuelling our ego’s and keeping our attention focussed on ‘shiny objects’ rather than on the deeper, more genuine life answers we individually seek.

-Whether it’s the lure of a new ‘must-have’ outfit, a car, new job, partner, house or piece of furniture, sustaining our short term happiness and the thrill of the new never lasts long in our minds and only leads us on to the next fleeting desire.
+Whether it’s the lure of a new ‘must-have’ outfit, a car, new job, partner, house or piece of furniture, sustaining our short term happiness, the thrill of the new never lasts long in our minds and only leads us on to the next fleeting desire.

 And so on we plod in life, with the answers we seek deep down around true fulfilment remaining mysteries to be solved ‘someday’.

 But what if we looked at travel as a vehicle for closer introspection?

 What if we took the planet-sized perspective of difference travelling the world presents us with as an opportunity to embrace new thinking and help us solve some of the bigger questions?